aphilippartd/mvp-stories/README.md

     ```
     This change will make sure that everytime you deploy your application with SAM, the API Gateway endpoint will be printed as output.

 Now that we have our IaC settled, there is a last thing we need to take care of before being able to deploy.
-In application composer, we have defined 2 lambda resources.
-We have defined their configuration but we did not define the actual code contained in those lambda functions.
+In Application Composer, we have defined 2 Lambda resources.
+We have defined their configuration but we did not define the actual code contained in those Lambda functions.
 Let's do this now.

 1. create a the `src/handlers` in your `backend` directory.
 2. Create a `src/handlers/workflowTrigger.mjs` file and type in the following code